VanillaPlusNet/website/input/server-info/rules.md

 * Use of VPNs on the server is not allowed to prevent false bans.
 * Using alt-generating sites is not allowed to prevent false bans.

-## Account Sharing
+### Account Sharing

-* Ban evasion is not allowed under any circumstances, this includes using the accounts that have been used by banned players.
+* Ban evasion is not allowed under any circumstances, this includes using the accounts that banned players have used.
 Sharing accounts is strongly discouraged and will most likely result in your account(s) being banned.\
   \
   &#xNAN;_&#x50;lease note that account sharing may become bannable in the future._

+### Account Security and Privacy

+* Being a member of a Discord dedicated to gathering user information or Minecraft tokens is strictly prohibited.
+* Bans related to this violation are permanent, and appeals will not be considered.

 ## Client Modification Guidelines